 - Early on in Final Fantasy V act 2, Galuf goes solo to rescue his imprisoned comrades.

 - Several sections in Mario & Luigi: Superstar Saga take one brother out of picture and have you go solo for a while.
+The longest one is when Mario gets Bean Fever, and Luigi must go through Guffawha Ruins solo to retrieve Crabbie Grass to cure him.

 - Paper Mario: The Thousand-Year Door has a sequence in Chapter 4 where Mario gets his identity stolen and loses all his partners due to Doopliss stealing Mario's body and turning Mario into an unknown purple entity.